beast-dev/doc/tutorials/estimating_rates/estimating_rates.md

 To compare demographic and molecular clock models, both HME and sHME have been shown to be unreliable (Baele et al., 2012, 2013).
 More accurate/reliable MLE estimates can be obtained using computationally more demanding approaches, such as:

-* path sampling (PS): proposed in the statistics literature over 2 decades ago (sometimes also referred to as ‘thermodynamic integration’), this approach has been introduced in phylogenetics in 2006 (Lartillot and Philippe 2006).
+* path sampling (PS): proposed in the statistics literature over 2 decades ago (sometimes also referred to as 'thermodynamic integration'), this approach has been introduced in phylogenetics in 2006 (Lartillot and Philippe 2006).
 Rather than only using samples from the posterior distribution, samples are required from a series of power posteriors between posterior and prior.
 As the power posterior gets closer to the prior, there is less and less data available for the posterior, which may lead to improper results when improper priors have been specified.
 The use of proper priors is hence of primary importance for PS (Baele et al., 2013, MBE, doi:10.1093/molbev/mss243).